Ashyraffa/To-Do-List/README.md

 Hello, thanks for using my web app!

-Yes, the app was free indeed.
+Yes, the web app was fully free indeed.
 And it's open source.

 You can change the source code on the program as you want.